MartinDarko/ManasCoin/README.md

 <h1>Manas Coin</h1>
-# This is a repository for the manas coin solana token image
+<strong>This is a repository for the manas coin solana token image<.strong>

 # Manas coin is a Solana fungible token designed to promote positive economic influx int the Republic of Kyrgyzstan
 # It has a fixed supply of 42 million